How should Europe manage friction with Russia?

-Many specialists and members of the European Council consider that Russia’s extensive exports to the EU have generated an increasingly strong relationship of dependence, especially in the Eastern European and Central European countries.
+Many experts, as well as members of the European Council, consider that Russia’s extensive exports to the EU have generated an increasingly strong relationship of dependence, especially in the eastern European and central European countries.

-Such is the impact of this reality that last year, Mike Pompeo, a former US Secretary of State, had announced that the US would not be able to do so.
-U.S. was seeking to finance $1 billion energy projects in Central and Eastern European countries so that supported states reduce their energy dependence on Russia.
+Such is the impact of this reality that last year, Mike Pompeo, the former US Secretary of State, announced that the US was seeking to finance US$1 billion in energy projects in central and eastern European countries in order to reduce those states’ energy dependence on Russia.

 “In support of the sovereignty, prosperity and energy independence of our European friends, the United States intends to agree up to $1 billion in funding to central and eastern European countries,” Pompeo said at the 2020 Munich Security Conference.

-While there is clear dependence on Russia, Moscow does not at all want to lose 54% of its export revenue and have to deli into a rather complicated problem: going out looking for how to finance 47% of the Russian federal budget represented by these exports.
+While there is clear dependence on Russia, by the same token Moscow does not at all want to lose what amounts to 54% of its export revenue and have to work out a rather complicated problem: how to finance the 47% of the Russian federal budget represented by these exports.

 For this reason, Russia also does not want to strain relations with the European Union.
 The political, social and economic cost could be very uncomfortable for Putin.
-From there, it is sensed that Moscow will stand firm in its defense against criticism of human rights violations; however, care will be taken to bring to the extreme a conflict that would lead to significant losses for all.
+In this context, it is thought that Moscow will stand firm in its defence against criticism of human rights violations; however, care will be taken to avoid a conflict that would lead to significant losses for all.

 Germany: the key player in the future of Moscow-Brussels relations

-In the face of this diplomatic labyrinth, Germany’s future will be a decisive element.
-Angela Merkel has been very strategic in Europe’s relations with Russia; however, she has already announced that this year she will withdraw from politics.
-Everything seems to be his replacement will be Armin Laschet, the new leader of the Christian Democratic Union of Germany (UDC) party.
+In the path through this diplomatic labyrinth, Germany’s future will be a decisive element.
+Angela Merkel has been a key strategist of Europe’s relations with Russia; however, she has already announced that this year she will withdraw from politics.
+Everything seems to indicate her successor will be Armin Laschet, the new leader of the Christian Democratic Union of Germany (UDC) party.

-Laschet has excelled at his knowledge of EU international relations, especially ties with Russia.
-The UDC leader has shown himself to be a pragmatic politician and is expected to take relations with Russia from the field of conciliation.
+Laschet has an intricate grasp of the EU’s international relations, especially ties with Russia.
+The UDC leader has shown himself to be a pragmatic politician and is expected to take relations with Russia in a more conciliatory direction.

-Due to her power of influence in the EU, Angela Merkel’s potential replacement in the German government will play a key role in restoring deteriorating EU-Russia relations.
+Due to Germany’s power and influence in the EU, Merkel’s potential replacement in the German government will play a key role in restoring deteriorating EU-Russia relations.

-By the blowing winds, the key to the future of these relationships lies in the search for understanding and conciliation; only then will the relations of two neighbors who seem doomed to share interests move forward.
+In order not to be blown off course by the winds of circumstance, the key to the future of these relationships lies in the search for understanding and conciliation; only then will the relations of two neighbours, destined by their proximity to share interests, move forward.